Elterwater Walking Holiday

 Accommodation at Elterwater Independent Hostel

-For this August bank holiday special walking holiday, we have exclusive use of Elterwater Hostel.
+For this August bank holiday special walking holiday, we will be based at Elterwater Hostel.
 Accommodation is for 3 nights with a selection of meals (breakfasts, packed lunches and evening meals).
 The hostel includes a variety of bunkrooms and a number of private twin rooms are available subject to availability, please contact us before booking if you require a twin room.

 Elterwater Hostel is situated in the heart of the Lake District’s iconic Langdale Valley.
 An ideal choice of accommodation for groups, the hostel provides comfortable, warm and homely accommodation.
 Centrally located at the heart of Lakeland, in the peaceful village of Elterwater, and surrounded by the fells of the beautiful Langdale Valley, Elterwater Hostel makes a perfect base for walking.